furan917/MageComm/README.md

 ## Installation

-Install with binary and create configuration file in `/etc/magecomm/`(unix) / `%APPDATA%\magecomm\`(windows) or fallback to environment variables. config file can be in yaml or json format e.g `config.yml` or `config.json` **WARNING: environment variables are not secure and can be easily read/modified by *any* user**
+Install with binary and create configuration file in `/etc/magecomm/`(unix) / `%APPDATA%\magecomm\`(windows) or fallback to environment variables. config file can be in yaml or json format e.g `config.yml` or `config.json`, please ensure you either set your n98 alias to magerun or explicitly set the path in the config file.
+**WARNING: environment variables are not secure and can be easily read/modified by *any* user**

 Download the latest release from the [releases page](https://github.com/furan917/magecomm/releases) for your platform and extract to a directory in your PATH.